Compare our three levels of cover

 Contents insurance for renters

 If you rent a property alone, with your partner or as a family, you can insure your contents with Admiral Home Insurance.
-If you are living in shared accommodation please visit our Tenants Insurance page for more information.
+If you're living in a house share or you need students' contents insurance while living in shared accommodation, read more on our Tenants Insurance page.

 Contents or buildings insurance?

-While everything you'd pack up to move with you would be covered by a contents insurance policy.
+Buildings insurance covers everything that's permanently attached – the structure, doors and yes, the kitchen sink.
+Everything you'd pack to move with you would be covered by a contents policy.

 Adding up the value of your contents